daniel-wells/somatic-selection/README.md

 - graphviz 2.38.0 (20140413.2041) (dot for creating data flow diagram)

 ## Hardware Requirements
 This code was designed for use on a machine with at least 64GB of RAM and 50GB of avaliable disk space.
+3.2GB of raw data will be downloaded in the analysis.

 ## Licence